snarfed/arroba/README.md

 _Arroba_ is the Spanish word for the [@ character](https://en.wikipedia.org/wiki/At_sign) ("at sign").

-License: This project is placed into the public domain.
+License: This project is placed in the public domain.
+You may also use it under the [CC0 License](https://creativecommons.org/publicdomain/zero/1.0/).

 * [Usage](#usage)
 * [Overview](#overview)